LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 %%Sensor_evaluation_setup_for_temperature_sensitivity_measurements.png%%

-As the temperature sensor *TLV493D* in particular produced very different results in the previous measurements, an additional temperature sensor was attached to the sensor circuit board for this measurement.
+As the temperature sensor *TLV493D* in particular produced very different results in the previous measurements, an additional temperature sensor is attached to the sensor circuit board for this measurement.
 The figure \ref{Sensor_evaluation_setup_for_temperature_sensitivity_measurements.png} shows these modifications in detail.
 These changes makes it possible to accurately determine the sensors (+ic) temperature.
 The temperature measuring device *VC-7055BT* can be analysed using a (+pc) interface.
 The controller of the temperature chamber can also be programmed via a (+pc) interface and a target temperature can be specified.